Cosmological Constant and Maximum of Entropy for de Sitter Space: Introduction

 Einstein introduced the cosmological constant \cite{Einstein} assuming that there is only one cosmological constant, since there is only one universe.
 However now it is assumed that there are at least two cosmological constants, the inflationary cosmological constant describing the quasi-de Sitter phase in the early universe and the second cosmological constant describing the current acceleration of the universe associated with dark energy. \\

 A possible connection between a cosmological constant and elementary particle physics was considered by Zeldovich \cite{Zeldovich:1968ehl}.
-In particular, he suggested, based on Sakharov's previous work \cite{Sakharov:1967pk}, a possible connection between the vacuum fluctuations of quantum matter and the cosmological constant.
+In particular he suggested, based on Sakharov's previous work \cite{Sakharov:1967pk}, a possible connection between the vacuum fluctuations of quantum matter and the cosmological constant.
 The inflationary cosmology is considered in \cite{Starobinsky80,Guth81,Linde82}. \\

 In the present paper an approach to the computation of the inflationary cosmological constant in the early universe is proposed.
-In quantum cosmology \cite{Linde:1990,Linde:1995ck,Vilenkin:1998rp,HH} the tunneling wave function describes the early universe and no-boundary proposal corresponds to the ground state of the universe.
-In both cases one has de Sitter space in semi-classical approximation.
-In this paper it is argued that the radius of the de Sitter space, i.e. the cosmological constant in the original action, can be computed if one uses the principle of maximum entropy and also interprets the spacetime dimension as a thermodynamic quantity. \\
+The tunneling \cite{Vil} and no-boundary \cite{HH} proposals suggest that the ground state of the universe is de Sitter space.
+In this paper it is argued that the radius of the de Sitter space, i.e. the cosmological constant in the original action, can be computed if one uses the principle of maximum entropy and also consider the spacetime dimension as a continuous parameter of the theory.
+Note that the consideration of the spacetime dimension as a continuous parameter is widely used as a regularization in quantum field theory \cite{tHooft:1973wag} and also in theories of phase transitions \cite{Wilson:1973jj}. \\